AstraZeneca/runnable/docs/concepts/task.md

 === "Natively"

-    Internally, magnus stores the parameters in serialised json format.
+    Internally, runnable stores the parameters in serialised json format.

     ### ^^Input arguments to the function^^